fadion/Psyche/readme.md

+# End of Lie

+Psyche is currently abandoned.
+We moved on to other projects and started better levering what the PHP community has to offer.
+There's no point in creating the same thing over and over again.

 # Psyche

 A simple, elegant and intuitive PHP 5.3 framework that should be appealing to beginners and advanced programmers.
 It's still in early alpha stage.